2025 Employment and Labor Law Seminar

 Equip yourself to effectively advise clients about their duties under the ADA to accommodate complex conditions like neurodiversity and pregnancy.
 In the first of two informative sessions, Lovita Tandy provides a primer on neurodiversity, outlines the duty to accommodate neurodiversity under the Americans with Disabilities Act, and covers best practices for accommodating neurodiverse employees and job candidates.
 Then, join us for a discussion of the evolving landscape of pregnancy accommodations under the recently enacted Pregnant Workers Fairness Act and its associated regulations, along with helpful issue-spotting for compliance with state and local requirements.

-Lovita Tandy, Lawrence & Bundy, Atlanta, GA
+Lovita Tandy, Krevolin & Horst, LLC, Atlanta, GA

 3:45 p.m.
 The Year in Review: Annual Discrimination and Retaliation Law Update